The Itinerary

 Afternoon

-- Tulum Artisan Market for handwoven textiles, pottery, and local crafts
+- Tulum Artisan Market for handwoven textiles and local crafts worth bringing home

 Evening